doctorfree/Asciiville/btop/README.md

 ## Installing the snap
 [![btop](https://snapcraft.io/btop/badge.svg)](https://snapcraft.io/btop)

+### Note: there are now two snaps available: `btop` and `btop-desktop`.
+The desktop version is much larger and includes the desktop entries needed to allow for launching `btop` with a click.

  * **Install the snap**

     ```bash
     sudo snap install btop
+    or
+    sudo snap install btop-desktop
     ```
  * **Install the latest snap from the edge channel**
    ```
    sudo snap install btop --edge
+   or
+   sudo snap install btop-desktop --edge
    ```

  * **Connect the interface**

     ```bash
 	sudo snap connect btop:removable-media
+	or
+	sudo snap connect btop-desktop:removable-media
 	```